bensengupta/bensengupta.github.io/cv/english.md

 ## Profile

-Benjamin is creative, sharp and self-motivated.
-With his passion for new technologies and his focus on a future career in computer science, Benjamin acquires experience in the field at a young age.
-His motivated and curiosity enables him to learn at a fast pace in fields of Web Development, Data Science or anything tech-related.
+Benjamin is creative, intelligent and self-motivated.
+Passionate for new technologies and focused on a future career in computer science, Benjamin acquires new technology skills rapidly and intuitively.
+His motivation and curiosity makes him well-suited for jobs in web development, data management or anything tech-related.

 ## Currently

 Student at Lycée International de Valbonne studying Math, Physics and Computer Science.

-### Specialized in
+### Seeking work as

 Frontend app development with React-Native

-### Interests
+### Other Interests

 Swimming, Hiking, Skiing, Reading, Programming.